• Skip to primary navigation

 What kind of chicken to use?

 I used boneless/skinless chicken breasts, but chicken thighs would work too!
-I'd cook the chicken thighs for a few minutes longer since they're more forgiving.
+I'd cook the chicken thighs for a few minutes longer since they take a bit longer to become tender and are more difficult to overcook.

 More buffalo chicken recipes to try: